cvicens/spring-boot-fruit-service/02-adding-isitio.md

 ```

 ## Update our Virtual Service to point to the DR subset v1

+We point to a subset for which we have defined a Circuit Breaker.

 ```sh
 cat << EOF | oc -n ${DEV_PROJECT} apply -f -